How to send push notifications to Apple Push Notifications service

 Note: Knock recommends token-based authentication for all APNS channel connections.

-You can read about how to setup a token connection to APNS in the documentation.
+You can read about how to set up a token connection to APNS in the documentation.
 For your Knock channel configuration, you will need:

 1. A provider token signing key (a private key)